Roopaish/Flutter-RoadMap/README.md

       // ListView()
       // Make contents Scrollable (either row or column)
       // Column() or Row() with SingleChildScrollView() but doesn't have fix height (infinite height)
-      // Wrap ListView() with Container with certain height, so tha ListView() will have a limited height (Container's height)
+      // Wrap ListView() or ListView.builder() with Container with certain height, so tha it will have a limited height (Container's height)
-      // ListView() renders children even when they are offscreen but ListView.builder() only renders what's visible ListView(children:[])
+      // ListView() renders children even when they are offscreen but ListView.builder() only renders what's visible

-      ListView.builder()
+      // ListView() for limited items and ListView.builder() fro many infinite items (or many) ListView(children:[])

+      ListView.builder(
+        itemBuilder: (ctx,index){
+          return text(transaction[index].title); // build Children Widgets
+        }
+        itemCount: transaction.length, // Number of Widgets to be build )

       // Align contents in both row and column GridView()